bdiaz29/MS-Celeb-1M-Cleaning/README.md

 # MS-Celeb-1M-Cleaning
-Project to clean MS-Celeb-1M dataset clean list from https://github.com/EB-Dodo/C-MS-Celeb is taken and cleaned ever further Face embeddings are pre exracted using Keras implentation of Facenet from https://github.com/nyoki-mtl/keras-facenet .
+Project to further clean MS-Celeb-1M dataset clean list from https://github.com/EB-Dodo/C-MS-Celeb is taken and cleaned ever further Face embeddings are pre exracted using Keras implentation of Facenet from https://github.com/nyoki-mtl/keras-facenet .
 These embeddings are then stored in a sql database and are used to train a model.